Whether you are in the country or you plan on visiting, here are ten vacation destinations in Nigeria.

 This heaven on earth is located in Owu Isin Local Government of Kwara State.
-The existence of Owu Falls is untraceable, but the fall has been described as the highest and most spectacular natural waterfalls in West Africa.
-The water fall cascades 330 feet down an escarpment with rocky outcrops to a pool of ice cold water below which gives a beautiful landscape and offers visitors a refreshing atmosphere.
+It is the highest and most spectacular natural waterfalls in West Africa.
+The water fall cascades 330 feet down a steep slope into a pool of ice cold water below which offers visitors a refreshing atmosphere.

 Do you know about other destinations?

 These are just some of the great places to visit while in Nigeria.
 The list is endless.
 Feel free to add to the list.

 Since we first posted this article, we have receive comments from readers.
 So, here is an additional fantastic place to visit in Nigeria.